 Access to land is a major hurdle for farmers in Nigeria, so it’s important to maximise yields.

-Using test plots of land, we gave farmers tips and tricks to improve their crop size.
-By seeing practical demonstrations, farmers like Aisha Usman discovered how to improve their own farms.
+Using test plots of land, our expert agricultural volunteers showed farmers how to adopt different techniques to make their work more efficient, and ultimately improve their crop yield.
+By seeing practical demonstrations, farmers like Aisha Usman discovered how to improve their own plots:

 “When we started using the new techniques, people were very surprised with the results.
-People in my community didn’t think it would work, because they’ve been farming this way for years,” said soya bean farmer, Aisha Usman.
+People in my community didn’t think it would work, because they’ve been farming this way for years.”

 The innovations didn’t stop there.
-Select individuals in each community were trained in sourcing and identifying good quality fertilisers.
-This knowledge is invaluable, as it helps farmers get the best results without over-applying pesticides and fertilisers.
+We’ve trained selected individuals in each community to source and identify good quality fertilisers – invaluable knowledge which is then shared widely with other farmers, helping them get the best results without over-applying pesticides and fertilisers.

 5. Saving for a rainy day